Devikasarwade/blacksuffer/README.md

 After installation, the DarkPatternLLM icon will appear in your browser toolbar.
 Simply visit any website, and the extension will automatically analyze the page for dark patterns.
 If a dark pattern is detected, you will receive a notification, and the relevant elements will be highlighted on the page.

-## Contributing

-We welcome contributions!
-If you want to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and submit a pull request.